 3. Decide whether you’ll buy “new” or “used.”

-If you’ve calculated your car-buying budget and researched online several vehicles, you should now have a good idea of which vehicles best fit your budget.
-Will buying new or used be your best choice?
+If you’ve calculated your car-buying budget and researched several vehicles, you should now have a good idea of which cars best fit your budget.
 For many individuals, buying a good used vehicle can be a great choice—if you carefully check out the specific vehicle and buy it the right way.
 Chapter 6 of the FoolProof Car Buying Guide shows you how to buy a used vehicle wisely.

 4. Apply for your financing at Directions Credit Union before you shop.